iamhv6/Api-Call/README.md

-## Comments and readme will br updated soon!!
+## Comments and readme will be updated soon!!